German whist

-German Whist is a variation on classic whist for two players.
-Also called Chinese Whist, it is probably of British origin.
+German whist is a variant of classic whist for two players in which the reward for winning the first 12 tricks is to add a particular card to your hand.
+Also called Chinese whist, it is probably of British origin.

 There are several variations of this game, the most important difference between them being whether all 26 tricks count or only the last 13.
-Another is whether trumps should be used or if the game should be about taking as many ("high play") - or as few ("low play") tricks as possible.

-While trumps or high/low makes little difference to how much luck is involved, the difference between counting all 26 tricks or only the last 13, beginning the so-called endgame as the hand is finished (beginning at the 14th trick), makes a large difference.
-When playing this game in two sections, the foreplay and the endgame, this version becomes the most skillful game of all for two players with a common card deck.
-This is because both players can calculate exactly which 13 cards the opponent has, and plan his or her play based on that knowledge.
-It isn't possible to know this earlier in the game.
+The game is a skillful one, as in the second half both players can calculate exactly which 13 cards the opponent has, and plan their play based on that knowledge.

 Name

-As well as German Whist, the game goes under a variety of other names including Chinese Whist and Honeymoon Whist.
-In Sweden the game is sometimes known as Hamburger Whist after the German city of Hamburg.
+As well as German whist, the game goes under a variety of other names including Chinese whist and honeymoon whist.
+In Sweden the game is sometimes known as hamburger whist after the German city of Hamburg, not to be confused with humbug whist (humbugwhist) which is a Swedish two-hand whist played with two blinds which may be exchanged by the players at the start of a hand.

 History

+German whist is a specific two-hand game that appears to originate in England.
+It should not be confused with the term "German whist" which is used generically to describe the culture and tactics of whist in Germany and also to describe whist packs sold in Germany.
+For example, Alexander Stephens in Johnson's Cyclopædia uses it to describe a four-hand variant of whist that was current in Germany in the late 19th century, while "Portland" uses it to refer to the "bolder" way the Germans played whist compared with those in Britain.

-As German Whist, the game is recorded as early as 1894 in the London periodical, Home Notes, in which the winner is the one who takes the majority of the 26 tricks, scoring in points their difference in tricks.
+The specifically two-hand game of German whist was apparently popular "at Vienna among the diplomats" in the late 19th century.
+Its rules are recorded as early as 1894 in the London periodical, Home Notes, in which the winner is the one who takes the majority of the 26 tricks, scoring in points their difference in tricks.
+Three years later, it appears in America in R.F.
+Foster's Encyclopedia of Games.

 Rules

 Players and cards

-German Whist is a two player game using a standard deck of 52 cards ranked A (high) K Q J 10 9 8 7 6 5 4 3 2 (low) in each suit.
+German whist is a two player game using a standard pack of 52 cards ranked A (high) K Q J 10 9 8 7 6 5 4 3 2 (low) in each suit.